craiglockwood/knifetalk/_posts/2020-01-27-ventilation-intubation-sex-chicken.markdown

-<blockquote class="largeQuote">“I like to play alittle game when on a plane..." - Mareko Maumasi</blockquote>
+<blockquote class="largeQuote">“I like to play a little game when on a plane..." - Mareko Maumasi</blockquote>